 There’s a lot to unpack in Hemingway’s very short statement; likely the reason it’s been repeated so often.

-What you should do is think about what does drive you to write.
+What you should do is think about what gets you in the right mood to write.
 For me, it’s usually a fresh cup of coffee, a tactile keyboard, and some sweatpants.
 So; comfort.
 I write best when I’m comfortable.

-But most importantly is the second half of Hemingway’s quote: “Edit sober.”
+But most important is the second half of Hemingway’s quote: “Edit sober.”

 What he means is to set yourself in a different, possibly opposite, state of mind to edit.
 That means that we should hold editing as the near-polar opposite of writing.

 The state of mind you need is different and the exercise of editing is very different.
 So don’t do it while you’re writing.
-For my example, I don’t exactly make myself uncomfortable to edit, but I do edit in the evening (I usually write in the morning) and I do it away from my desk.
+For my example, I don’t exactly make myself uncomfortable when editing, but I do edit in the evening (I usually write in the morning) and I do it away from my desk (usually with printed pages and a red pen).

 6. Create And Track Metrics